 Even though the SSA can flag a potential TERI case based on an allegation or diagnosis of a terminal illness, the agency still needs to see medical documentation of the illness before the application can be approved.
 For example, an application for benefits based on terminal cancer will need to contain medical tests, imaging, and treatment from the claimant's oncologist (cancer specialist).

 As with every disability application, TERI claimants need to meet the financial eligibility requirements for the type of disability program they're applying for, whether Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), or both.

-Some cases that are in the TERI system could also qualify for expedited treatment through the Presumptive Disability program for SSI (such as AIDS or ALS or any patient in hospice), or the Compassionate Allowances program (many cancers can be expedited through either the TERI program or the Compassionate Allowances program), or the Quick Disability Determination program (QDD).
+Some cases that are in the TERI system could also qualify for expedited treatment through the Presumptive Disability program for SSI (such as patients in hospice), the Compassionate Allowances program (for cancers that aren't covered under the TERI program), or the Quick Disability Determination program.